wpendl99/.github/profile/webServices/webSocket/chat.md

 ### Web service

 The web service is established using a simple Express application.
-Note that we server up our client HTML, CSS, and JavaScript files using the `static` middleware.
+Note that we serve up our client HTML, CSS, and JavaScript files using the `static` middleware.

 ```js
 const { WebSocketServer } = require('ws');